 Here are 12 critical attributes of change leaders.

-- Persuade – use the platform that the other attributes give you to bring people along on the journey.
+Change is almost always met with resistance and skepticism.
+Use the platform that the other attributes give you to bring people along on the journey.
 Use facts and reason to show others the benefits of change and the disadvantages of inertia.

 The point here is that at any given time during a process of transition and change not everybody has the same understanding of what is happening, not everybody has the same perspective on the change and not everybody will be responding to what is happening in the same way.